Proudly Serving Colorado Springs and South Denver

 Next, mold removal starts, which involves scrubbing hard surfaces with a commercial cleaner and disposing of porous materials like drywall and carpeting.

-Following this, the area is dried thoroughly to prevent residual moisture from encouraging new mold growth.
+The area is dried thoroughly to prevent residual moisture from encouraging new mold growth.

 The Role of Professionals in Mold Remediation